Women's suffrage: Islam

 In some countries, some mosques have constitutions prohibiting women from voting in board elections.

 Judaism

-In Conservative Judaism, Reform Judaism, and most Orthodox Jewish movements women have the right to vote.
+In Conservative Judaism, Reform Judaism, and most Orthodox Jewish movements, women have the right to vote.
 Since the 1970s, more and more Modern Orthodox synagogues and religious organizations have been granting women the right to vote and to be elected to their governing bodies.
 In a few Ultra-Orthodox Jewish communities, women are denied the vote or the ability to be elected to positions of authority.

+In the United States, Jewish women were hugely participatory in the suffrage movement.
+American Jewish support started in the mid-1800s but grew significantly at the turn of the twentieth century due to Jewish immigration from Europe.
+Jewish suffragists faced antisemitism and xenophobia from anti-suffragists and suffragists alike.
+By the time of the Nineteenth Amendment, a majority of American Jews supported suffrage.

+Ernestine Rose was a Polish American suffragist who worked closely with Elizabeth Cady Stanton and Susan B. Anthony.
+She is sometimes referred to as "the first Jewish feminist" though she had renounced Judaism at an early age and was an active atheist.